 The APF Visionary Grants seek to seed innovation through supporting research, education and intervention projects and programs that use psychology to solve social problems in the following priority areas:

-- Understanding and fostering the connection between behavior and physical health to ensure well-being.
+- Understanding the connection between behavior and health (e.g. wellness, diabetes, obesity)

 One-year grants are available in amounts of up to $20,000.

 Support research in psychology: Donate to this fund.

 - Be a graduate student or early career researcher (no more than 10 years postdoctoral).

 - Be affiliated with a nonprofit charitable, educational or scientific institution, or governmental entity operating exclusively for charitable and educational purposes.